 His fastball sits in the mid-90s, with the potential to go higher with continued work.
 It works well up in the zone, but his tall frame allows him to have increased perceived velocity.

-His 3-mix secondary pitches include a curveball, a slider, and a changeup.
+Lynch’s 3-mix secondary pitches include a curveball, a slider, and a changeup.
 His curveball is around the mid-80s with decent control due to his clean delivery.
 His slider is the pitch that complements his FB best due to its big depth and a sharp bite.
-His changeup also flashes some consistency in the mid-80s and was his standout pitch previously.
+The changeup also flashes some consistency in the mid-80s and was his standout pitch previously.

 With a full season under his belt, he could really prove his ability to be part of the rotation in the future.
 His arsenal is solid and shows good control, whilst having strong strikeout rates.
 With continued progression, he could be a top pitcher due to his advanced feel for his pitches.

 4. Brady Singer RHP – MLB

 24 Years Old – Throw: R – Bat: R – 6’5″ 210lbs

 Made it into the Majors this season and is currently 5 appearances in at the time of writing.
 He has pitched the most amount of innings for the Royals, becoming a key member of their rotation.
 Despite missing the 2018 season through injury, he dominated A+ with an ERA of 1.87 and 53 SOs in 51 innings.
 This earned him a call-up to AA, where he continued to do well albeit with an increased ERA and lower SO rate.

 His fastball sits in the low-90s with sinking action, whilst being able to slow down further for his four-seamer.
 He controls both pitches well and has plenty of horizontal break.
 It also works well with his SL.